 - Unique opportunities to learn alongside influential college leaders such as the president, provost, and even local leaders like the mayor of Grand Rapids.

 - Combined service learning and study away experiences in which you will find ways to serve and explore other communities.

 - The opportunity to create a collaborative project showcasing your passions, and the opportunity to present your work at local, regional or national conferences.

 - Dedicated advisors to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.

 - A competitive edge for transfer and employment applications upon completion.

 - Scholarship award for program completion (up to $500).

-Students who have applied and been accepted by the college and meet the below criteria:
+Students who have applied and been accepted by the college and meet one or more of the below criteria:

 - Incoming freshmen who have a either a 3.5 Cumulative GPA, or 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.

 - Current students who are eligible for college-level Math and English courses "and" earned at least 6 college-level credits, but no more than 30 "and" has a 3.5 overall GPA for all completed college-level coursework